UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/3_MoreCommands.md

 All the information we've seen in the terminal so far has been from a data stream known as *standard output*, or `stdout` for short.
 There are two primary data streams in play when we use commands in `bash`.
-The first as we've seen is `stdout`, with the alternative stream bing *standard error*, or `stderr` for short.
+The first as we've seen is `stdout`, with the alternative stream being *standard error*, or `stderr` for short.
 This is where commands and tools send their error messages.
 We'll ignore that for the rest of the day, but it's good to know it exists.